-The Bishopstone Parish Council owns this plan.
-The Parish Council has established a sub-committee, the Community Response Group, made up of co-opted members of the community, to organise and oversee the implementation of the plan.
-The Parish Council is a point of contact to Wiltshire Council, the Environment Agency, Wessex Water, Scottish & Southern Electric and the emergency services.

-The scheme is voluntary.
-It must operate within the bounds of legal responsibility and any queries regarding this should be addressed to the Parish Clerk.

-If individuals or family groups do not want to follow the advice given in support of this plan, that is their prerogative - they cannot be forced to follow guidance.
+- 1.8 The Bishopstone Parish Council owns this plan.
+The Parish Council has established a subcommittee, the Community Response Group, made up of co-opted members of the community, to organise and oversee the implementation of the plan.
+This arrangement means that the volunteers who make up the CRG are covered by the terms of the Parish Council's insurance.
+The Parish Council is a point of contact to Wiltshire Council, the Environment Agency, Wessex Water, Scottish & Southern Electric and the emergency services. - 1.9 The scheme is voluntary.
+It must operate within the bounds of legal responsibility and any queries regarding this should be addressed to the Parish Clerk. - 1.10 If individuals or family groups do not want to follow the advice given in support of this plan, that is their prerogative they cannot be forced to follow guidance.